tpwres/teczki-polskiego-wrestlingu/content/o/ptw.md

 PTW's third [Ryucon](@/e/ptw/2024-07-07-ptw-x-ryucon.md) show also saw the announcement of PTW Summer Camp, culminating with [another show](@/e/ptw/2024-08-25-ptw-underground-22.md), once again held in Kozłów, which now appeared to be PTW's new base of operations.
 On August 15, 2024, Okoński posted a sneak peek of the revamped PTW arena on his Instagram profile @lukasz_prezes_okonski.
 The venue is divided in two by a set of curtains.
 Workout equipment can be found in one section, while the other features a wrestling ring, a number of tables and wall decorations depicting major PTW characters like [Diana](@/w/diana-strong.md), [Spartan](@/w/spartan.md), [Puncher](@/w/puncher.md) and Baba-Thunder.
 In September, PTW held their first ever charity show, [Walczymy Dla Fundacji](@/e/ptw/2024-09-29-ptw-walczymy-dla-fundacji.md).
-More Undergrounds for every remaining month of 2024 have been scheduled.
-Though the shows are not aired live as previously, they are taped with a promise of later release.
+More Undergrounds for every remaining month of 2024 have been scheduled, although the shows are not aired live as previously, but rather taped with a promise of later release.
 Once again, PTW returned the format of [live Q&A](https://www.youtube.com/watch?v=J1vSrWODqfM) for YouTube supporters.
-The revamped show saw Krystian "Resivny" Smoleń replacing ShowOff as the host, he was also confirmed to be a third of the new commentary team.
+The revamped show saw Krystian "Resivny" Smoleń replacing ShowOff as the host, who was also confirmed to be the third of the new commentary team.

 On 17.10.2024 PTW [announced][fb-extreme-sports] that their shows would air on television, on Extreme Sports Channel.
 The first show to air would be [PTW#1: REVOLUCJA](@/e/ptw/2021-10-09-ptw-1-revolucja.md), set to broadcast on 27.10.2024.